jackpal/gateway/README.md

 # gateway

-A very simple library for discovering the IP address of the local LAN gateway.
+A simple library for discovering the IP address of the default gateway.

-Provides implementations for Linux, OS X (Darwin), Windows, FreeBSD and Solaris.
+Provides implementations for:

+    + FreeBSD
+    + Linux
+    + OS X (Darwin)
+    + Solaris
+    + Windows

+Other platforms use an implementation that always returns an error.

 Pull requests for other OSs happily considered!